monacsb/Heart_disease_Analysis/README.md

 heart_deploy.py is a script for deployment.
 This file gives you prediction on one instance. <br />

 # Requirement
-Spyder
+Spyder <br />
-Python 3.8
+Python 3.8 <br />
-Windows 10 or even latest version
+Windows 10 or even latest version <br />
-Anaconda prompt in order to execute our tensorflow environment
+Anaconda prompt in order to execute our tensorflow environment <br />

 # Results
 The accuracy score on training data is 84%  whereas accuracy score on training data is 79%.
 Therefore, this model is showing a good model as it has no overfitting or underfitting. <br />